Colonisation of Hokkaido: Edo period

 In the 1780s, the influence of the Japanese Tokugawa shogunate on the Ainu of southern Sakhalin increased significantly, and by the beginning of the 19th century, the Japanese economic zone extended midway up the east coast, to Taraika.
 With the exception of the Nayoro Ainu located on the west coast in close proximity to China, most Ainu stopped paying tribute to the Qing.
 The Matsumae clan was nominally in charge of Sakhalin, but they neither protected nor governed the Ainu there.
 Instead they extorted the Ainu for Chinese silk, which they sold in Honshū as a special product of the Matsumae domain.
-To obtain Chinese silk, the Ainu fell into debt, owing much fur to the Santan, a group composed mostly of the Ulchi, Nanai, and Oroch peoples of the Amur River, who lived near the Qing office.
+To obtain Chinese silk, the Ainu fell into debt, owing much fur to the Santan, a historical grouping composed mostly of the Ulchi, Nanai, and Oroch peoples of the Amur river, who conducted trade along the Amur river and between the coast and the islands of Sakhalin and Ezo.
 The Ainu also sold the silk uniforms (mangpao, bufu, and chaofu) given to them by the Qing, which made up the majority of what the Yamato Japanese knew as nishiki and jittoku.
 As dynastic uniforms, the silk was of considerably higher quality than that traded from the Chinese at Nagasaki, and enhanced Matsumae prestige as exotic items.
 Eventually the Tokugawa government, realising that they could not depend on the Matsumae, took control of Sakhalin in 1807.

 Mogami's interest in the Sakhalin trade intensified when he learned that Yaenkoroaino, the above-mentioned elder from Nayoro, possessed a memorandum written in Manchurian, which stated that the Ainu elder was an official of the Qing state.
 Later surveys on Sakhalin by shogunal officials such as Takahashi Jidayú and Nakamura Koichiró only confirmed earlier observations: Sakhalin and Sóya Ainu traded foreign goods at trading posts, and because of the pressure to meet quotas, they fell into debt.
 These goods, the officials confirmed, originated at Qing posts, where continental traders acquired them during tributary ceremonies.
 The information contained in these types of reports turned out to be a serious blow to the future of Matsumae's trade monopoly in Ezo.